jamesbryer/Library-Finder-Project/docs/planning.md

 1. have user friendly interface
 2. take location input from user
 3. access library data
-4. show library data in order of relevance (nearest first)
+4. show library data in a map and a table

 ![Insert your Context Diagram Here](images/Context-Main.png)